OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

         await Word.run(async (context) => {

             // TODO1: Queue commands to get a reference to the paragraph
-            //        that will proceed the table.
+            //        that will precede the table.

             // TODO2: Queue commands to create a table and populate it with data.